Expert Speakers & Panelists

 Sam Wade

-Sam WadeDirector of Public Policy, Renewable Natural Gas Coalition
+Sam WadeDirector of Public Policy - Renewable Natural Gas Coalition

 Sam Wade serves as the Vice President of Public Policy at the Renewable Natural Gas Coalition.
 Previously Mr. Wade worked as Chief of the Transportation Fuels Branch at the Californian Air Resources Board, where he oversaw the Low Carbon Fuel Standard Program for four years.
 In other roles at CARB, Mr. Wade served as Deputy Director of Legislative Affairs, developed the Cap-and-Trade rule, and authored portions of California’s first Greenhouse Gas Scoping Plan.
 He’s also worked in energy policy at Pacific Gas and Electric and with a bioenergy/biochar start-up.
 Sam holds a B.S. in Mechanical Engineering from U.C.
 Davis, a M.S. in Mechanical Engineering from the University of Hawaii, and an M.P.A in Environmental Science and Policy from Columbia University.